 “[n]othing is more priceless and more worthy of preservation than the rich array of animal life with which our country has been blessed.”

 Recovery is the process of reducing the risk of extinction for a species across its geographic range until it no longer requires protections under the Act.

 What's at Stake

-Environment: As a keystone species, salmon reflect the health of the environment from mountain rivers to the ocean.
-Scientists estimate 138 species of wildlife, everything from whales to insects, depend on salmon for their food.4
+Scientists estimate 138 species of wildlife, from whales to insects, depend on salmon for their food.3

-Culture: From the earliest times, people of the Northwest have identified themselves with salmon.
-The state’s first inhabitants–Indian tribes–defined themselves as the Salmon People.7 Salmon are woven throughout tribal lives as a source of food, work, art and literature, heritage, and celebration.
-Washington Indian tribes remain committed to protecting and recovering salmon and have worked tirelessly to restore their habitat.
-To this day, government agencies rely on the knowledge, stories, and expertise tribes have when co-managing this treasured fish.
+Pacific Northwest people have identified themselves with salmon since time immemorial.
+The state’s first inhabitants–Native American tribes–define themselves as Salmon People.5 Salmon are woven throughout tribal lives as a source of food, income, art, literature, heritage, and celebration.
+Washington tribes remain committed to protecting and recovering salmon and have worked tirelessly to restore their habitat.
+To this day, government agencies that co-manage salmon populations rely on the traditional ecological knowledge and scientific expertise that tribes provide.